MichaelLeeman/Job_Web_Scraper/README.md

 * [Sources](#sources)

 ## About
-The purpose of this project is for me to learn how to web-scrape with Python.
-So far, this program web-scrapes from the job website workinstartups.com.
-It extracts data from recent job openings on from multiple pages, including job titles and company names.
-The program then creates a new Excel worksheet in the project's directory, showing all of the job openings in a table.
+The purpose of this project to learn how to web-scrape and write Excel worksheets using Python.

+So far, this program web-scrapes from the job website workinstartups.com and extracts data from recent job openings from multiple pages.
+The program then creates a new Excel worksheet in the project's directory, showing all of the recent job openings in a table.

 ## Technologies
 Project was created with: